 Parameter Description sensitiveType This identifies the type of the object for this sensitive area.
 This value and the type parameter of the public area are the same. authValue This is the authorization value for the object.
 It is a octet array of zero or more octets.
-The authorization value for an object may not have more octets than the digest produced by the object's nameAlg . seedValue For an asymmetric key, this value is required for Storage Keys and is the seed used to generate the protection values for the child objects of the Key.
-This is optional for other asymmetric keys, and is not used if present.
+The authorization value for an object may not have more octets than the digest produced by the object's nameAlg . seedValue This value is required for Storage Keys and is the seed used to generate the protection values for the child objects of the Key.
+This is optional for asymmetric keys that are not Storage Keys and is not used if present.
 For all other object types, this is an obfuscation value.
 It is hashed with the sensitive field to produce the unique value in the public area.
 Including this value in the computation obfuscates unique so that the sensitive value cannot be determined from the unique field. [sensitiveType]sensitive The contents of this parameter are dependent on sensitiveType.
 For an asymmetric key, this will contain the private key.
-For an HMAC or symmetric key, this will be the key.
+For a symmetric key, this will be the key.
+For an HMAC key this is the HMAC key value.
 For a data object, this will be the sensitive data.

 Each sensitive area created by the TPM contains some TPM-created data that makes each sensitive area statistically unique.
 This will be either an asymmetric key or a large random number.
 The unique values in the sensitive area are cryptographically linked to values in the public area in a way that makes each public area statistically unique.
 The fact that a sensitive area is statistically unique and cryptographically linked to a public area ensures that a TPM can detect any attempt to substitute the sensitive area associated with a public area.

 Such a substitution would allow subversion of secrets-based policy authorization.
-If an attacker could use an arbitrary sensitive area with a public area with a known Name, the attacker could perform TPM2 PolicySecret() and cause the policyDigest to be updated with the chosen Name even though the attacker does not know the authorization value of the correct sensitive area.
+If an attacker could use an arbitrary sensitive area with a public area with a known Name, the attacker could perform TPM2\PolicySecret() and cause the policyDigest to be updated with the chosen Name even though the attacker does not know the authorization value of the correct sensitive area.
 Cryptographic linking of the sensitive area to the public area ensures that this type of attack is not practical.